Internal Affairs (film)

-Internal Affairs is a 1990 American crime thriller film directed by Mike Figgis and stars Richard Gere and Andy García.
+Internal Affairs is a 1990 American crime thriller film directed by Mike Figgis, written by Henry Bean, and starring Richard Gere and Andy García.

-Set in Los Angeles the film follows the police department's Internal Affairs Division as they investigate an officer who may be using his colleagues as pawns for his own nefarious purposes.
+Set in Los Angeles, the film follows the police department's Internal Affairs Division as they investigate Dennis Peck, an officer who may be using his colleagues as pawns for his own nefarious purposes.
 Internal Affairs agent Raymond Avilla becomes obsessed with catching him.

 Plot

 During a drug bust, LAPD officers Dennis Peck and Van Stretch assault a dealer and his girlfriend.
 Outside, fellow patrolman Dorian Fletcher shoots a man running towards him, only to discover that he was unarmed.
 Peck plants a knife on the body to get the distraught Fletcher off the hook.

-Raymond Avilla joins the LAPD's Internal Affairs Division (IAD) and is partnered with Amy Wallace to investigate the drug bust.
-They learn that Stretch abuses drugs, has a history of using excessive force, and may be corrupt.
+Raymond Avilla joins the LAPD's Internal Affairs Division (IAD) and is partnered with Amy Wallace to investigate the bust.
+They learn that Stretch abuses drugs, has a history of using excessive force and may be corrupt.
 Stretch is also revealed to be abusive to his wife Penny, whom he suspects of infidelity, and has a subservient friendship with Peck.
-Avilla begins to look into Peck, who is held up as an LAPD role model but whose lifestyle (including wife Heather and spousal support for three ex-wives and eight children) is hard to explain with only a patrolman's salary.
+Avilla begins to look into Peck, who is held up as an LAPD role model but whose lifestyle (including spousal support for three ex-wives and eight children) is hard to explain with only a patrolman's salary.
 After an altercation with Peck, Fletcher agrees to help Avilla's investigation.

-Meanwhile, Peck not only has a widespread web of corruption based on extortion, favors to cops and criminals alike and complicit dealings with pimps, he also moonlights as a hitman.
+Peck not only has a widespread web of corruption based on extortion, favors to cops and criminals alike and complicit dealings with pimps, but he also moonlights as a hitman.
 Businessman Steven Arrocas offers Peck $15,000 to kill his parents, with Peck angrily demanding a higher sum.

-Avilla pressures Stretch to provide evidence against Peck in return for immunity from prosecution.
+Meanwhile, Avilla pressures Stretch to provide evidence against Peck in exchange for immunity.
 Stretch calls Penny and tells her he will testify, unaware that Peck is having sex with her at that very moment.

 During a routine patrol, Stretch is shot through the chest in a hit staged by Peck.
 Peck murders the gunman but the van used in the hit speeds away, indicating a witness to the crime.
 When Stretch is revealed to be alive, Peck strangles him but makes it look as though he's holding on to a dead friend when the ambulance arrives.
 Avilla and Wallace set up a sting to catch the witness, but two SWAT units arrive on the scene after the sting is leaked.
 Fletcher and the witness, Demetrio, are killed in the resulting shootout.
 As he dies in Avilla's arms, Demetrio identifies Peck as Stretch's killer.